 “Waste not, want not” is more than an adage for brands that repurpose previously used materials.
 In2green, for example, uses cotton yarn created from discarded T-shirts to weave many of its blissfully soft throws, which come in a cornucopia of colors and patterns and are all made in the USA.
 What’s more, its fast-drying, fade-resistant outdoor throws are made of fibers from recycled plastic bottles—more than 78 bottles per throw.
 Many of the indoor/outdoor rugs by Dash & Albert are also constructed of fibers made from recycled plastic bottles.

 All of CFC’s furniture is handcrafted in the USA, and much of it is made with wood reclaimed from torn-down homes, fences, and even boxcars.
-Brownstone Furniture incorporates reclaimed wood into some of its designs as well.
-And the majority of Mariposa’s picture frames and other decorative accents are made from recycled materials, particularly aluminum.
+Brownstone Furniture and Community incorporate reclaimed wood into some of their designs as well.

 Decorating with vintage pieces is perhaps the ultimate in eco-responsible furnishing.
 The breadth and depth of options regarding styles and prices is impressive—and of course, just about every room can benefit from the patina and history that vintage items carry with them.